Mamta Patel Nagaraja

-Dr. Mamta Patel Nagaraja is an American engineer and scientist, and currently the Associate Chief Scientist for Exploration and Applied Research.
-In this role, she advises NASA's chief scientist on missions where humans perform science in spaceflight.
+Mamta Patel Nagaraja is an American engineer and scientist and currently the founder and CEO of Vyoma Science & Engineering.
+Through Vyoma, Mamta provides independent services in the space industry.
+Previously, she served the public for over two decades at NASA.
+Most recently, she was the Associate Chief Scientist for Exploration and Applied Research.
+In this role, she served as an expert for NASA's chief scientist on missions where humans perform science in spaceflight.
 She has degrees in aerospace engineering, mechanical engineering, and biomedical engineering.
 Her dissertation research was in molecular biology where she studied genetic changes in bone cells exposed to simulated microgravity.
-She previously received two interviews to become a NASA astronaut, served on the NASA Administrator’s team, led a science communications portfolio, and served on a White House Council.
+She previously received two interviews to become a NASA astronaut, served on the NASA Administrator's team, and led a science communications portfolio.

 Early life and education

 Mamta Patel Nagaraja was born in Anaheim, California to parents who emigrated from India to the United States just a year earlier.
 The family moved to San Angelo, TX when Mamta was 2 months old to begin their life in the USA.
 When she was 16, her uncle had arranged for her to be married, a common practice in the Gujarati culture.
 Her father refused the proposal and opted to encourage his daughters to continue their education.

 While giving a TEDx talk, she noted how her high school math teacher, Mrs. Bean, changed her life.
 Mrs. Bean handed Nagaraja a copy of the Texas A&M Full Ride Scholarship application the day before it was due and told her to apply.
 Nagaraja took her teacher's advice, wrote the essays and sent it as overnight shipping in order to submit the application by its due date.
 She was awarded the scholarship and began her formal education at Texas A&M University where she received her Bachelor of Science degree in aerospace engineering in 2003.
-During her tenure at Texas A&M, she was hired into NASA’s selective Cooperative Education Program.
-This program allowed her to gain knowledge and experience at NASA, inspiring her to further her education.
+During her tenure at Texas A&M, she was hired into NASA's selective Cooperative Education Program.

 In 2005, she went on to receive a master's degree in mechanical engineering at the Georgia Institute of Technology.
 In 2007, she completed a doctorate in biomedical engineering at Georgia Tech with dissertation research performed in the School of Medicine at Emory University.